baikoo/JS-Games/breakout-game/README.md

-## Breakout!
-Game
+## Breakout

-Game where you control a paddle with the arrow keys to bounce a ball up to break bricks.
+In tis game you control a paddle with the arrow keys to bounce a ball up to break bricks.
 This app uses the HTML5 canvas element and API

 ## Project Specifications

 - Draw elements on canvas
 - Use canvas paths to draw shapes
-- Add animation with requestAnimationFrame(cb)
+- Add animation with requestAnimationFrame
 - Move paddle on arrow key press
 - Add collision detection
 - Keep score